5 REASONS WE LIE

 Men who use porn aren’t suffering from some sort of special weakness nor is weakness the primary reason you struggle with pornography.

 Hey, this is a legitimate concern.
 Men (especially Christian men) realize that when they come clean, they are taking a big risk.
 A risk that their “betrayal” may cost them everything they love.

 But men, if this is you, realize it’s always better for your porn use to be “brought” not “caught.”

-Getting caught with your hands in the proverbial cookie jar is far more devastating for your family than them finding out through humble and sincere repentance.
+Getting caught with your hands in the proverbial cookie jar is far more devastating for your family than them finding out through humble and sincere confession and repentance.

 This reason is unique because it is in many ways selflessly motivated.
 I’ve been there.

 Men don’t want to hurt or disappoint those they care about.